ysBach/SNU_AOpython/_build/html/_sources/chaps/python_prep/99-HW_python_pathlib.md

 ## Problem Set 2 [50 points]

-Please use python 3.6+ (Never use python 2).
+Please use Python 3.6+ (never Python 2).

-For other packages: Although I didn't run all the tests, likely there will be no problem if you use decently recent versions of any packages used in the homework (any version released after 2017).
+For other packages: Although I didn't run all the tests, there will likely be no problem if you use decently recent versions of any packages used in the homework (any version released after 2020).

-Here we will learn how to code in *pythonic* way. **Open your terminal (or Jupyter Notebook) at an *empty* directory**.
+Here, we will learn how to code in *pythonic* way. **Open your terminal (or Jupyter Notebook) in an *empty* directory**.
 Start solving the problems after running the code below:

 ```python
 from pathlib import Path